 Joseph A. Lombardo

-Drug possession charges are common in the Atlantic City area and throughout the state of New Jersey.
+Drug possession charges are common in the Atlantic City area.
 A variety of drugs — including but certainly not limited to marijuana, methamphetamines (or chemicals used in the manufacturing thereof), ecstasy, psilocybin mushrooms, LSD, heroin, crack, and cocaine — are classified as scheduled substances.
 Possession of any one of these drugs, and many others, can lead to heavy fines, long prison sentences, and future difficulties in obtaining gainful employment.

-Joe Lombardo is Your Atlantic City Criminal Defense Lawyer
+How Our Atlantic City Criminal Defense Lawyer Can Help

-Lombardo Law has been representing clients in Atlantic City and throughout Southern New Jersey since 1993.
+Lombardo Law has been representing clients in Atlantic City and surrounding areas since 1993.
 We have two decades of experience successfully defending people like yourself against serious possession charges.
 If you or someone you love is facing allegations of illegal drug possession, you need a team of seasoned and aggressive Atlantic City drug possession attorneys fighting in your corner.